ouwargui/BetterAuthSwift/README.md

 1. In Xcode, select **File → Add Package Dependencies**
 2. Enter the repository URL: `https://github.com/ouwargui/BetterAuthSwift.git`
-3. Select the version you want to use
+3. Select the version you want to use (always use a tag version instead of main, since main is not stable)

 Or add it to your `Package.swift`: